replicate/cog/docs/getting-started.md

 ## Deploying the model

 Cog builds Docker images for each version of your model.
-Those Docker images serve an HTTP inference API (to be documented).
+Those Docker images serve an HTTP prediction API (to be documented).

 To get the Docker image, run this with the version you want to deploy: